reza-mirjahanian/awesome-blockchain/PolyGon/Course B/zkProver’s state machine design/FRI-PCS.md

 For example, mFibonacci.ISLAST is the identifier of ISLAST where the mFibonacci state machine has the namespace mFibonacci.

 See the figure below for a description of the mFibonacci state machine in PIL, as an mFibonacci.pil file.

+### Compiling PIL into JSON[¶](https://docs.polygon.technology/zkEVM/concepts/mfibonacci/verification-scheme/#compiling-pil-into-json "Link to this section")

+Due to the modular design of the zkProver, it is possible to take a  .pil  file describing computations of any state machine and compile it into a parsed version, a  .json  file, that can be interpreted by the other software components.

+We demonstrate compiling the  mFibonacci.pil  file into a  .json  file with a novel Polynomial Identities Language Compiler, dubbed  PILCOM.
+The details of  PILCOM  are documented elsewhere, but its repo can be found  [here](https://github.com/0xPolygonHermez/pilcom).
+We treat it as a ‘blackbox’ in this demonstration.